Web Application Security Deployment Procedure

 - Tokens for forged requests

-- Whenever possible, embed a random value not known to third parties into the HTML form to prevent cross-site request forgery attacks.
+- Whenever possible, embed a random value unknown to third parties into the HTML form to prevent cross-site request forgery attacks.

 - Require a unique, sever-issued, and randomized token for each request.

-- Validate the size of the file, the file type, and the file contents (i.e., whitelist, allowed file types, antivirus software, renaming files after uploading) when accepting file uploads from the User, and ensure that it is not possible to overwrite the destination path for the file.
+- Validate the size of the file, the file type, and the file contents (i.e., allow list, allowed file types, antivirus software, renaming files after uploading) when accepting file uploads from the User, and ensure that it is not possible to overwrite the destination path for the file.